 US Restricts Foreign Access to Anthropic Models

 On June 12, 2026, the US Department of Commerce issued an export-control directive that, according to Anthropic, suspended access for foreign nationals to Fable 5 and Mythos 5, Anthropic wrote in a Jun 12 statement.
 Anthropic wrote that to comply it had to "abruptly disable Fable 5 and Mythos 5 for all our customers to ensure compliance."
 Reuters and The New York Times reported the order cited national-security concerns tied to a reported jailbreak demonstration.
 Anthropic wrote it was shown a demonstration and that the vulnerabilities identified appear "relatively simple" and are discoverable by other public models.
-Editorial analysis: The episode illustrates a shift from controls on chips and tools toward controls on deployed frontier models, raising practical sovereignty and access questions for practitioners and buyers.
+The episode illustrates a shift from controls on chips and tools toward controls on deployed frontier models, raising practical sovereignty and access questions for practitioners and buyers.

 What happened